Coloring ideas for Axolotl

 Let your imagination swim free, and don’t be afraid to invent your own rainbow axolotl with neon gills and a sparkling tail!

-On the back of the page, why not try writing some fun facts about the axolotl, or how to say its name in different languages?
+On the back of the page, why not try writing some fun facts about the axolotl, or its name in different languages?
 You could even give it a name of your own, or draw your own version using your imagination!

 What is an Axolotl?